BioJulia/BioSequences.jl/docs/src/counting.md

 ```

 # Counting
-`BioSequences` contain functionality to efficiently count biosymbols in a biosequence
+`BioSequences` contains functionality to efficiently count biosymbols in a biosequence
 that satisfies some predicate.

 Consider a naive counting function like this: